rabbitmq/rabbitmq-website/site/shovel-static.md

 to the other source broker on failure, after a delay of 5 seconds.

-When connected to the source it will declare a a direct, fanout exchange called `"my_fanout"`, an anonymous queue with a [per-queue message ttl](/ttl.html#per-queue-message-ttl), and bind the queue to the exchange.
+When connected to the source it will declare a direct, fanout exchange called `"my_fanout"`, an anonymous queue with a [per-queue message ttl](/ttl.html#per-queue-message-ttl), and bind the queue to the exchange.